zambodev/amazon_price_tracker/README.md

 Best price: 180.10€ Price: 205,03€
 ```

-Note: Price history data is collected as long as you use the script
+Note: Price history data is collected as long as you use the script <br>
 Note: This program works only with prices with the price sice after the numbers